istio/istio.io/content/en/docs/setup/upgrade/index.md

 ### Control plane

-To install a new revision called `canary` or the istio version you would set the `revision` field as follows.
-If you use istio version, replace `.` in the version with `-` as `.` is not currently supported as a valid revision value.
+To install a new revision called `canary` or the Istio version you would set the `revision` field as follows.
+If you use your Istio version, replace `.` in the version with `-` as `.` is not currently supported as a valid revision value.

 {{< text bash >}}
 $ istioctl install --set revision=canary